SSMTL++: Revisiting Self-Supervised Multi-Task Learning for Video Anomaly Detection: Experiments

-{\bf Experimenting with new detection methods.} We first experiment with various detection methods, presenting the results on the Avenue data set in Table~\ref{tab_detections}.
+We first experiment with various detection methods, presenting the results on the Avenue data set in Table~\ref{tab_detections}.
 To evaluate each detector, we report the total number of detections in the test set together with the recall calculated with respect to the ground-truth annotations provided by \cite{Ramachandra-WACV-2020a}.
+On the one hand, the recall measure gives an insight about the usefulness of the object detections, before having to train and test the entire anomaly detection framework.
+Thus, the recall of the object detector only represents an upper bound for the recall of the anomaly detection framework.
+On the other hand, the frame-level AUC reported in Table \ref{tab_detections} is based on the true positive and false positive rates of the anomaly detection framework, and is not necessarily proportional to the recall.
+Hence, higher recall does not automatically point to higher AUC.

-Since only the anomalies are annotated, there is no way to compute precision.
-Optical flow adds a few additional detections for a better recall, while background subtraction adds a higher number of detections, leading to the highest recall score.
-However, the AUC is more important.
+We observe that optical flow adds a few additional detections for a better recall, while background subtraction adds a higher number of detections, leading to the highest recall score.
+However, the AUC score is more relevant for the anomaly detection task.
 The original SSMTL framework uses the YOLOv3 detector, which leads to a micro AUC of $83.5\%$.
 YOLOv5 alone seems to output better object detections, providing a performance gain of $3.4\%$ over YOLOv3.
 When we add optical flow detections, the performance increases by significant margins for both YOLOv3 and YOLOv5.
+A typical scenario is shown in Figure \ref{fig:detections_02}, where a backpack is missed by both YOLOv3 and YOLOv5 object detectors, likely due to motion blur.
+The backpack is however detected via optical flow.

 Interestingly, there seems to be a much higher gain by combining YOLOv3 and optical flow detections.
 When we introduce the detections obtained via background subtraction, we again observe considerable performance gains, but not as high as compared to optical flow.
 This is caused by some of the added detections being labeled as anomalies by mistake, generating a higher false positive rate.
+This shows that the recall measure can be used as a rough guidance towards evaluating the impact of the object detection pipeline, whereas the true anomaly detection capability of the network is accurately quantified by the AUC measure, as a compromise between the true positive and false positive rates.
 Hence, we conclude that optical flow is a better choice than background subtraction.
 Since the combination of YOLOv3 and optical flow gives the best micro AUC ($89.6\%$), we continue with this detection approach in the subsequent experiments.